 Augmented Lagrangian approaches in quadratic optimization

-Sequential quadratic programming (a Newton method in constrained optimization)
+Sequential quadratic programming (a Newton method in nonlinear optimization)

 Algebraic methods in derivative-free optimization